 This can be related to separation in dogs and cats but is often simply a sign of a bored dog or under-stimulation.

 Teaching your pet how to keep themselves occupied while they are alone will significantly reduce their negative behaviours.

-Simple games and even small amounts of attention show your pet that they are a priority in your life, and in regards to destructive behaviors, that bit of time goes a long way.
+Simple games and even small amounts of attention show your pet that they are a priority in your life, and in regards to destructive behaviours, that bit of time goes a long way.

-There is no single right choice for any pet, so take the time to test out a few of these methods to find out how you can engage your pet more.
+There is no single right choice for every pet, so take the time to test out a few of these methods to find out how you can engage your pet more.